actions/toolkit/docs/problem-matchers.md

 # Problem Matchers
 Problem Matchers are a way to scan output of builds for a specified pattern and surface that information in the UI.
-GitHub annotations and log file decorations are created for matches when the pattern is detected.
+[GitHub Annotations](https://developer.github.com/v3/checks/runs/#annotations-object-1) and log file decorations are created for pattern matches.

-For example, consider the eslint compact output:
+For example, consider the ESLint compact output:
 ```
-/home/admin/git/MyProject/badFile.js: line 50, col 11, Error - 'myVar' is defined but never used. (no-unused-vars)
+badFile.js: line 50, col 11, Error - 'myVar' is defined but never used. (no-unused-vars)
 ```
-We can define a problem matcher to detect that output, and relay that information to an annotation.
+We can define a problem matcher to detect that output:
 ```
 {
     "problemMatcher": [